 Expert Tips for Success

-Roasting sweet potatoes improves their flavor, giving them a rich caramelized sweetness that boiling won’t achieve.
+✔️ DO Roast the sweet potatoes to improve their flavor.
+It gives them a rich caramelized sweetness that boiling won’t achieve.

 - Easy Maple Roasted Butternut Squash